tildearrow/input-modifier/doc/advanced/1-mappings.md

 input-modifier is also capable of having multiple "mappings" for a profile, with the ability to switch them on the fly.

+## but there are profiles

+yes, I know, but there are differences:

+- profiles contain, besides mappings, device/integration settings.
+- a profile has to be loaded from files, while mappings are already loaded and switchable on the fly.

+furthermore, every single other tool in Windows land I've seen (especially for keypads) have both mappings and profiles.

 ## listing mappings

 to see mappings for a device, type, e.g.: